ssweck/tmp-solana-ibc-post/solana-ibc-story.md

 It supports normal Rust formatting but it’s behaviour is radically different depending on number of arguments passed to it.
 When invoked with a single argument, it is logged directly with no formatting;
-otherwise arguments are passed to Rust’s `format!` macro and result is logged.
+otherwise arguments are passed to Rust’s `format` macro and result is logged.
 It means that the following code won’t do what one might
 expect: